Human subject research: Cognitive dissonance

 Human subjects have been commonly used in experiments testing the theory of cognitive dissonance after the landmark study by Leon Festinger and Merrill Carlsmith.
 In 1959, Festinger and Carlsmith devised a situation in which participants would undergo excessively tedious and monotonous tasks.
 After the completion of these tasks, the subjects were instructed to help the experiment continue in exchange for a variable amount of money.
 All the subjects had to do was simply inform the next "student" waiting outside the testing area (who was secretly a confederate) that the tasks involved in the experiment were interesting and enjoyable.
-It was expected that the participants wouldn't fully agree with the information they were imparting to the student, and after complying, half of the participants were awarded $1, and the others were awarded $20.
+It was expected that the participants would not fully agree with the information they were imparting to the student, and after complying, half of the participants were awarded $1 (roughly the same as $ now), and the others were awarded $20 (like $ now).
 A subsequent survey showed that, by a large margin, those who received less money for essentially "lying" to the student came to believe that the tasks were far more enjoyable than their highly paid counterparts.